ptekchand/android-store/README.md

     <uses-permission android:name="com.android.vending.BILLING" />
     ```

-  Add the following code into your `application` element:
+  Add the following code into your `application` element (Not required for Google's IAB v3 which is separate from SOOMLA's modelV3):

     ```xml
     <service android:name="com.soomla.billing.BillingService" />